Torres Strait Islands

 Torres Strait Islands has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Area infrastructure performance is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 0 such projects likely to impact the area.
-Key projects include Queensland National Land Transport Network Maintenance, Queensland Energy and Jobs Plan SuperGrid, Queensland Energy and Jobs Plan, and Network Optimisation Program - Rail.
-Below are those most relevant.
+No infrastructure changes significantly influence an area's performance.
+AreaSearch identified zero projects that could impact this area.
+Notable initiatives include Queensland National Land Transport Network Maintenance, Queensland Energy and Jobs Plan SuperGrid, Queensland Energy Roadmap, and Network Optimisation Program - Rail.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.